-Was The Las Vegas Shooting Terrorism?
-Here's What You Need To Know
+Was The Las Vegas Shooting An Act Of Terrorism?
+Here's What We Know So Far

 What is now being recognized as the deadliest mass shooting in U.S. history took place on Sunday, Oct.
 1, during the Route 91 Harvest Festival at the Mandalay Bay Hotel and Casino in Las Vegas, Nevada.
 The shooter opened fire from the 32nd floor of the hotel around 10 p.m. local time during country singer Jason Aldean's set, killing 50 people in total and wounding approximately 400 more.
 Given the extent of the killings, and recent acts of terrorism in similar settings, we can't help wondering, was the Las Vegas shooting terrorism?
 According to police, there is no evidence to assume the shooter acted beyond their own accord.